csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 A third model uses a cloud computing service as a data server; such _cloud-based data storage_ systems are covered in detail in Section 19.9.
 Database applications using cloud-based storage may run on the same cloud (that is, the same set of machines), or on another cloud.
 The bibliographical references provide more information about cloud-computing systems.

-**17.3 Parallel Systems**
+## 17.3 Parallel Systems

 Parallel systems improve processing and I/O speeds by using multiple processors and disks in parallel.
 Parallel machines are becoming increasingly common, mak- ing the study of parallel database systems correspondingly more important.
 The driving force behind parallel database systems is the demands of applications that have to query extremely large databases (of the order of terabytes—that is, 1012

 bytes) or that have to process an extremely large number of transactions per sec- ond (of the order of thousands of transactions per second).
 Centralized and client –server database systems are not powerful enough to handle such applications.

 In parallel processing, many operations are performed simultaneously, as opposed to serial processing, in which the computational steps are performed se- quentially.
 A **coarse-grain** parallel machine consists of a small number of powerful processors; a **massively parallel** or **fine-grain parallel** machine uses thousands of smaller processors.
 Virtually all high-end machines today offer some degree of coarse-grain parallelism: at least two or four processors.
-Massively parallel com-

-**778 Chapter 17 Database-System Architectures**

-puters can be distinguished from the coarse-grain parallel machines by the much larger degree of parallelism that they support.
+Massively parallel computers can be distinguished from the coarse-grain parallel machines by the much larger degree of parallelism that they support.
 Parallel computers with hundreds of processors and disks are available commercially.

 There are two main measures of performance of a database system: (1) **throughput**, the number of tasks that can be completed in a given time inter- val, and (2) **response time**, the amount of time it takes to complete a single task from the time it is submitted.
 A system that processes a large number of small transactions can improve throughput by processing many transactions in paral- lel.
 A system that processes large transactions can improve response time as well as throughput by performing subtasks of each transaction in parallel.

-**17.3.1 Speedup and Scaleup**
+### 17.3.1 Speedup and Scaleup

 Two important issues in studying parallelism are speedup and scaleup.
 Running a given task in less time by increasing the degree of parallelism is called **speedup**.
 Handling larger tasks by increasing the degree of parallelism is called **scaleup**.